Titan1911/Google-Meet-Attendance-using-Python/README.md

 # Google Meet Attendance
 This program reads the name of the participants and marks the attendance of people present in the meeting directly into an Excel sheet with Python.
-The program is utilizes selenium and pyexcel for web scraping and automation.
+The program utilizes selenium and pyexcel for web scraping and automation.

 # Prerequisites
 Follow the following instructions to run the code in your local machine.